ilyes01/finalProject/TechZone/README.md

 Messaging system for users to send messages to admins Google Maps integration to display store location
-User profile page where users can edit their information Technologies Used:
+User profile page where users can edit their information

+## Technologies Used:
-MongoDB: a NoSQL database used to store product and user information Express.js: a web application framework used for building the server-side of the application
+MongoDB: a NoSQL database used to store product and user information.
+Express.js: a web application framework used for building the server-side of the application.
-React: a JavaScript library used for building the client-side of the application Node.js: a JavaScript runtime used for building the server-side of the application
+React: a JavaScript library used for building the client-side of the application.
+Node.js: a JavaScript runtime used for building the server-side of the application.
-Redux: a predictable state container used for managing application state
+Redux: a predictable state container used for managing application state.
-Bootstrap: a CSS framework used for responsive design
+Bootstrap: a CSS framework used for responsive design.

 ## Usage:
 Register for an account or login with an existing account